kaliber5/action-update-release/README.md

 - `token`: The Github token used for authentication.
 Required, `${{ github.token }}` can be used usually.
 - `owner`: Name of the owner of the repo, taken from current repo by default.
 - `repo`: Name of the repository, taken from current repo by default.
 - `id`: The ID to identify the release.
+Required!
+- `name`: Name of the release
+- `body`: Body text of the release.
-- `tag_name`: Tag name to identify the release.
+- `tag_name`: Tag name of the release.
-- `latest`: Will fetch the latest release if set to true.
+- `target_commitish`: Specifies the commitish value that determines where the Git tag is created from.
+Can be any branch or commit SHA.
+- `prerelease`: Mark this release as a pre-release.
-- `draft`: Set to true if you are looking for an unpublished draft release.
-In this case `tag_name` must also be set.
+- `draft`: Set to false to publish a draft release.

-One of `id`, `tag_name` or `latest` inputs must be provided

 ### Outputs